stfbk/mig-t/doc/language.md

 #### SAML signature

-There's the possibility of remove the signature from a saml request or response and resign it with a test private key, just specify `self-sign`: true in the message operation.
+There's the possibility to remove the signature from a saml request or response and resign it with a test private key, just specify `self-sign`: true in the message operation.
 Another possibility is just to remove the signature, using `remove signature` set to true in the message operation.
-Note that this keys are avaiable and applied only on decoded parameters, also if `decode param` is defined.
+Note that these keys are avaiable and applied only on decoded parameters, also if `decode param` is defined.

 ## Session Operation